The regulator dependence in the functional renormalization group: a quantitative explanation: Conclusions

 In summary, a concrete and concise argument has been given regarding the presence and nature of the PMS in the context of the FRG.
 On top of this, specific values for the overall regulator scale at asymptotically large orders of the DE were given for various families of regulators and the data at finite orders exhibit a convergent behavior toward the expected values.
-These results and the argument given put the principle of minimal sensitivity onto firm ground and highlight the importance of its implementation.
+The present analysis focus on the DE of scalar models but it may be generalized to other cases.
+In particular, it applies almost identically to the BMW approximation scheme \cite{Blaizot:2005xy,Benitez:2011xx} to the same kind of models.
+Fermionic models requires a separate discussion.
+These results and the argument previously given put the principle of minimal sensitivity onto firm ground and highlight the importance of its implementation.
 Moreover, this work gives a preliminary analysis of what to expect from a regulator and where to scan for the overall scale regulator parameter that could be put forward before diving into an extensive and overwhelming calculation.

 \acknowledgements